-${\bf COPAYMENT}$ - a fixed amount (for example, \$25) you pay for a Covered Expense, usually when you receive the service.
+COPAYMENT - a fixed amount (for example, \$25) you pay for a Covered Expense, usually when you receive the service.
 The amount can vary by the type of covered health care service.

-COVERED or COVERED UNDER THE PLAN - refers to a person who is eligible to have contributions made to the Fund on his or her behalf and who is eligible to receive Plan benefits because of that person's eligibility status.
-It may also refer to a person who is eligible to receive Plan benefits under COBRA or other applicable rules.
+COVERED or COVERED UNDER THE PLAN - refers to a person who is eligible to receive Plan benefits because of that person's eligibility status as an employee.

-COVERED EXPENSES or COVERED MEDICAL EXPENSES - the Reasonable and Customary Charges incurred by an eligible individual upon the recommendation and approval of a Doctor for Medically Necessary services and supplies that are required for treatment of the individual as a result of injury or illness and that are eligible to be considered for payment under this Plan.
+COVERED EXPENSES or COVERED MEDICAL EXPENSES - the allowable and discounted charges incurred by an eligible individual upon the recommendation and approval of a doctor for medically necessary services and supplies that are required for treatment of the individual as a result of non-occupational bodily injury or illness and that are eligible to be considered for payment under this Plan.